-Vacuum phenomena involving the intervertebral discs are a result of accumulation of gas (principally nitrogen) within the crevices of the intervertebral discs or adjacent vertebrae.
+Vacuum phenomena involving the intervertebral discs is usually a result of accumulation of gas (principally nitrogen) within the crevices of the intervertebral discs or adjacent vertebrae.

-It is a common occurrence which can be observed in 1-3% of spinal radiographs and may even reach a ...
+It is a relatively common occurrence which can be observed in 1-3% of spinal radiographs and...

 The intervertebral foramina allow passage of structures out of and into the vertebral canal.